drewm27/speakerrankings/passive/floorstanding-large.md

 share-description: "Discover the best large passive floorstanding speakers of 2026 with expert reviews, performance comparisons, and buying tips for powerful, high-fidelity sound."
 ---

-This page ranks 25 large size floorstanding speakers.
-Last updated on 02/09/2026.
-The large floorstanding class of speakers have woofers above 5.75".
-This size class will have the deepest bass of all the speakers.
-Bigger woofers will have deeper bass but the speaker will generally be bigger and heavier.
-Note these are ranked to my own preferences which is a flat frequency response, good directivity, reasonable dynamics, good imaging and detail.
-Others may prioritize these traits differently.
+This page ranks 25 large floorstanding speakers with woofers above 5.75".
+These speakers deliver the deepest bass response available, ideal for serious music lovers and home theater enthusiasts.

+Rankings are based on flat frequency response, directivity, dynamics, imaging, and detail retrieval.
+While the top-ranked speakers offer exceptional performance, the law of diminishing returns applies—many moderately-priced options provide outstanding value.

 For the best picks from this page see [Best Home Floorstanding and Bookshelf Speakers](/passive/best/)

-Keep in mind that the law of diminishing returns applies and the extremely expensive speakers at the top are really just a little better than the more reasonably priced ones.
-I would not hesitate to recommend the majority of speakers on this page.
-Just note the ones that are not recommended.
+Last updated: 02/09/2026

 **Use your browser's search feature to search for speakers on this page.**